 In order to try and understand the circumstances under which the AGFA technique gives good agreement with our simulation, we vary the workload to the system to investigate how the level of system load affects our results.
-We vary the walk-in and ambulance arrivals from 25% to 95% of full workload whilst keeping the blue call arrivals constant.
+We vary both the walk-in and ambulance arrival rates together by between 25% to 95% of the full rate whilst keeping the blue call arrivals constant.
 Since they effectively make up a separate system, further results for blue call arrivals are not presented.

 Tables 5.4, 5.5, and 5.6 show the mean and standard deviation of patient response time for a selection of workloads as calculated using the AGFA technique and the corresponding simulation results for walk-in and ambulance arrivals.
-The full AGFA tables showing all the results for workloads (ranging from 25% to 100% of full workloadc) are shown in Section D.2 of Appendix D. Figs. 5.3, 5.4 and 5.5 display graphically the AGFA and simulation results shown in these tables.
+The full AGFA tables showing all the results for workloads (ranging from 25% to 100% of full workload) are shown in Section E.2 of Appendix E. Figs. 5.3, 5.4 and 5.5 display graphically the AGFA and simulation results shown in these tables.